 Palvasha knew she wanted to work in health care because she loved helping people.
 Through her co-op experiences, she realized the importance of health care sector data in making meaningful change, which motivated her to enrol in Waterloo’s Master of Health Informatics program after completing the Health Studies program.
 Now, as a Statistics Data Analyst for York Region Public Health, Palvasha analyzes Covid-19 data and provides public policy recommendations for the region.

-After completing aging-specific courses as part of her Option in Aging Studies and volunteering with on- and off-campus rehabilitation programs, Vishnee became interested in pursuing a Master of Physical Therapy, which she is now enrolled in at Western University.
-She recommends getting involved in healthcare areas you are truly interested in, whether it’s through volunteering or co-op, as these experiences are invaluable in understanding the roles of different health professionals.
+After completing aging-specific courses as part of her Option in Aging Studies and volunteering with on- and off-campus rehabilitation programs, Vishnee chose to pursue a Master of Physical Therapy, which she completed at Western University.
+She recommends getting involved in health care areas you are truly interested in, whether it’s through volunteering or co-op, as these experiences are invaluable in understanding the roles of different health professionals.